 Having the support of your city and local organizations will drastically improve your chances of winning an Alabama cannabis business license.
 In fact, some cities may require you to apply for a separate, city-level permit.

-In the end, the City decides who gets to operate within their borders.
+In the end, the City decides who gets to operate within its borders.
 Thus, building support at the local level is critical.
 Start now because building relationships takes patience.

 Step 10: Write and submit an application

 Lastly, you can now sit down and begin to write your Alabama cannabis license application.
-While the application isn’t published yet, you can still begin writing portions of your application.
+While the application isn’t published yet, you can still begin writing portions of your application (please reference the Application Requirements section above for details).

 Like I said, your application can easily reach hundreds of pages of technical writing.
 You’ll have to describe the procedures, equipment, policies, and more that you will implement in your cannabis business.